August 6, 2023: Cultural Food Traditions Project: Hawaii

 Koa grew up in his ancestral home of Hilo and moved to the mainland recently, working his way through a variety of kitchens as line cook, pastry cook and sushi chef.
 The memories of family cookouts and culinary knowledge passed down through generations guides him as he explored his mixed heritage of Filipino, Portuguese, Chinese and Native Hawaiian through food.

-Our moderator for the conversation will be Dante Kaleo, a musical artist, climate activist and former Ecology Center Farmers Market manager
+Our moderator for the conversation was Dante Kaleo, a musical artist, climate activist and former Ecology Center Farmers Market manager.

 Slow Food East Bay’s Cultural Food Traditions Project series of events celebrates the cultural food traditions of immigrants, refugees and displaced people, learning how food helps people stay connected to homeland and also engage with new communities.
 Attendees will be inspired by stories from chefs and community organizations, learning how diversity and migration have helped in the development of our food system....
 And, frankly, make it delicious!

-Speaking of delicious, the proposed menu for the evening will be our chef's take on a plate lunch:
+Speaking of delicious, the menu for the evening was our chefs’ take on a plate lunch:

 Pupus - light bites, all vegetarian